 - A carrier's safety rating could ultimately be downgraded

-- Potential penalties against carriers who knowingly and willfully allow or require drivers to surpass defined HoS
+- There are potential penalties against carriers who knowingly and willfully allow or require drivers to surpass defined HoS

-- Potential penalties against drivers who knowingly and willfully violate the HoS
+- There are also potential penalties against drivers who knowingly and willfully violate HoS regulations

 Compliance Requirement: All Fleet Vehicles Must Have an Authorized ELD Device